wp-plugins/wp-tiger/readme.txt

 == Changelog ==

-= 3.0.0
+= 3.0.0 =
+ - Code optimizations
+ - Compatibility test for 3.5.2
   - User Interface changes and improvements
- - code optimizations
- - Compatibility test for 3.5.2

 = 2.5.0 =
  - Fixed the Javascript Errors.